neilk/boxchar/README.md

 A solver for the New York Times word puzzle, "Letter Boxed".

+## Why???

+The New York Times puzzle page is very popular!
+Yet, the existing solvers that I know of suck.

+* Hard to use
+* Slow
+* Only suggest "best" answers with ridiculously rare words
+* Most grind to a halt when the solution is more than two words.
+(It's a pretty hard problem)
+* Weren't written in Rust

+I got obsessed with this game about a year ago and I kept thinking of ways to write a fast solver.
+Here's my attempt, and not uncoincidentally it's my first real Rust project.

+## What is Letter Boxed?

 Letter Boxed puzzles are a set of letters in a box shape.
 Players must connect all the letters in the puzzle with a chain of valid words, as in the following screenshot.